sixcrm/SixCRMServerless/README.md

 5. CC record missing from the transaction. *Confirm*
 6. Occasionally, the product is missing from the transaction. *Confirm*
 7. Customer doesn't need a billing address. *Confirm*
+8. Delete/Update methods need to check for existence first.